UniversalTze/Interview-React/ready-set-hire/frontend/README.md

 # ReadySetHire
 A React project that helps with interview and the process of conducting it.
-Front-end components done with Bootstrap.
+TechStack:
+React + Vite using a Bootstrap as CSS framework.

 ## Author
 Tze Kheng Goh